WMYB (FM): History

-A month and a half later, WMYB added Brooke & Jubal in morning drive.
+A month and a half later, WMYB added "Brooke & Jubal in the Morning" in morning drive.

 In September 2017, Dick Broadcasting announced the purchase of Alpha Media stations in three markets — 18 stations and two translators in total, at a purchase price of $19.5 million.
 The acquisition of WMYB by Dick Broadcasting was consummated on December 20, 2017.

 After the 2022 Russian invasion of Ukraine, WMYB became "Ukraine 92.1" for the first weekend in March, with comments from Ukrainians living in the area and information on how to help.

 Film appearances

 WMYB-FM was referenced in the 2005 film Good Night, and Good Luck, a film about communism in the U.S.